Economy of Germany: Energy

 Germany is the world's fifth-largest consumer of energy, and two-thirds of its primary energy was imported in 2002.
-In the same year, Germany was Europe's largest consumer of electricity, totaling 512.9 terawatt-hours.
+In the same year, Germany was Europe's largest consumer of electricity, totalling 512.9 terawatt-hours.
 Government policy promotes energy conservation and the development of renewable energy sources, such as solar, wind, biomass, hydroelectric, and geothermal energy.
 As a result of energy-saving measures, energy efficiency has been improving since the beginning of the 1970s.
 The government has set the goal of meeting half the country's energy demands from renewable sources by 2050.
 Renewable energy also plays an increasing role in the labour market: Almost 700,000 people are employed in the energy sector.
 About 50 percent of them work with renewable energies.

 The largest solar power and third-largest wind power capacity in the world is installed in Germany.

 In 2000, the red-green coalition under Chancellor Schröder and the German nuclear power industry agreed to phase out all nuclear power plants by 2021.
 The conservative coalition under Chancellor Merkel reversed this decision in January 2010, electing to keep plants open.
 The nuclear disaster of the Japanese nuclear plant Fukushima in March 2011 however, changed the political climate fundamentally: Older nuclear plants have been shut down.
 Germany is seeking to have wind, solar, biogas, and other renewable energy sources play a bigger role, as the country looks to completely phase out nuclear power by 2022 and coal-fired power plants by 2038.
 Renewable energy yet still plays a more modest role in energy consumption, though German solar and wind power industries play a leading role worldwide.
 Germany has been called "the world's first major renewable energy economy".

 In 2009, Germany's total energy consumption (not just electricity) came from the following sources: oil 34.6%, natural gas 21.7%, lignite 11.4%, bituminous coal 11.1%, nuclear power 11.0%, hydro and wind power 1.5%, others 9.0%.

 In the first half of 2021, coal, natural gas, and nuclear energy comprised 56% of the total electricity fed into Germany's grid in the first half of 2021.
 Coal was the leader out of the conventional energy sources, comprising over 27% of Germany's electricity.
 Wind power's contribution to the electric grid was 22%.

 There are 3 major entry points for oil pipelines: in the northeast (the Druzhba pipeline, coming from Gdańsk), west (coming from Rotterdam) and southeast (coming from Nelahozeves).
 The oil pipelines of Germany do not constitute a proper network, and sometimes only connect two different locations.
 Major oil refineries are located in or near the following cities: Schwedt, Spergau, Vohburg, Burghausen, Karlsruhe, Cologne, Gelsenkirchen, Lingen, Wilhelmshaven, Hamburg, and Heide.

 Germany's network of natural gas pipelines, on the other hand, is dense and well-connected.
 Imported pipeline gas comes mostly from Russia, the Netherlands, and the United Kingdom.